focusaurus/peterlyons.org-zola/content/persblog/2010-08-romania-again.md

 ![after a jog](https://peterlyons-org.s3.amazonaws.com/photos/romania_august_2010/050_cluj.jpg)

-We've got our first and only social outgoing scheduled for tomorrow afternoon, so I'll be posting about that sometime soon.
-[Photos from the Romania trip are here](/app/photos?gallery=romania_august_2010).
+We've got our first and only social outgoing scheduled for tomorrow afternoon, so I'll be posting about that sometime soon. {{ album(dirname="romania_august_2010", id="72157702637705552", text="Photos from the Romania trip are here") }}.